 In May 2017 returns to Europe for another tour.

 In 2010, Soraia Drummond was honored with the Rumos Itaú 2010 Award for her music “Estamos em pleno Mar”.
 She drew inspiration from Castro Alves’ poem “O Navio Negreiro”.
-She was the only award winner from the State of Bahia.

 In 2012 was awarded by Conexão Vivo na Sala do Coro at Teatro Castro Alves.
 Soraia Drummond recorded her first live DVD by Conexão Vivo featuring new music from Bahia.